Details can be vital to a story. Details allow worlds to feel lived in, characters to breathe. But details needn’t be intricacies.

 “His mind was backing away faster than he was…”

 I won’t spoil what has the character’s mind retreating too fast for his feet to keep up in Ramsey Campbell’s excellent, compact short story “Call First.”
 But I will say that the rest of Campbell’s horror story is as terrifically composed and confident as the quoted line above.
 Call first begins with a “mystery” that is less mystery than curiosity born of annoyance.
 The story very easily could have been derailed by lingering on the insecurities and idiosyncrasies that prompt the protagonist, Ned, to put himself in the kind of perilous position that characters in horror stories often wind up in.
 Sometimes an author goes overboard in trying to sell you on why a character behaves a certain way, particularly if that charcter is doing something that will put himself or herself in danger.

-Campbell keeps it moving, obeying the show-don’t-tell “rule” of writing without cluttering the story with junk details.
+Campbell doesn’t clutter the story with junk details.
+He keeps it moving.
 Here’s Ned; here’s where he works; here’s what’s eating at him; here’s what he decides to do about it; here’s the result.
 Even as the claustrophobic conclusion creeps nearer, Campbell keeps the story focused and tight.
 By the end, the story provides a swift, coldly creepy answer to the element of the mystery that is at once the most mundane and the most vital.
-Again, I’m not here to give away too many details, but by the end it’s apparent that of all the questions surrounding the mystery that stirs the story’s progress–“who?” “what?” “why?” and so on–the criticality of one renders the others unimportant.
+Again, I’m not here to give away too many details, but by the end it’s apparent that of all the questions surrounding the mystery that stirs the story’s progress–“who?” “what?” “why?” and so on–one is so critical it renders the others unimportant.
 It’s an effective way of reinforcing the writer’s right to leave some questions unanswered.

 “Call First” can be read in Ramsey Campbell’s collections Dark Companions and Alone With the Horrors, or in various other anthologies.
 Go find it and treat yourself.